Mparaiso/actionscript-to-typescript/README.md

 ####version 0.0.1-alpha

-as2ts is an application that converts as3 files to typescript files.
+as2ts is an application that converts Flash action script files to typescript files.
-With as2ts , developpers no longer have to convert as3 code to Typescript code manually, saving them loads of time. as2ts is written is ruby.
+With as2ts , developpers no longer have to convert as3 code to Typescript code manually, saving them loads of time. as2ts is written in ruby.

 ### BASIC USAGE